Skip to content

 |Jurisdiction||Indigenous population (number)||Proportion of Australian Indigenous population (%)||Proportion of jurisdiction population (%)|

-There was a 21% increase in the number of Indigenous people counted in the 2011 Census compared with the 2006 Census2 .
-The largest increases were in the ACT (34%), Vic (26%), NSW (25%) and Qld (22%).
-For all jurisdictions, the 55 years and over age-group showed the largest relative increase.
-There are two 'structural' reasons contributing to the growth of the Indigenous population: the slightly higher fertility rates of Indigenous women compared with the rates of other Australian women (see 'Births and pregnancy outcome'); and the significant numbers of Indigenous babies born to Indigenous fathers and non-Indigenous mothers.
-Two other factors are considered likely to have contributed to the increase in people identifying as Indigenous: changes in enumeration processes (i.e. more Indigenous people are being captured during the census process); and changes in identification (i.e. people who did not previously identify as Indigenous in the census have changed their response).
+There was a 21% increase in the number of Indigenous people counted in the 2011 Census compared with the 2006 Census .2 The largest increases were in the ACT (34%), Vic (26%), NSW (25%) and Qld (22%) .
+For all jurisdictions, the 55 years and over age-group showed the largest relative increase (i.e. the Indigenous population is ageing) .
+There are a number of 'structural' reasons contributing to the growth of the Indigenous population:

-In terms of specific geographical areas, more than one-half (53%) of all Indigenous people counted in the 2011 Census lived in nine of the 57 Indigenous regions (based largely on the former Aboriginal and Torres Strait Islander Commission (ATSIC) regions) .
+In terms of specific geographical areas, more than one-half (53%) of all Indigenous people counted in the 2011 Census lived in nine of the 57 Indigenous regions .
 The three largest regions were in eastern Australia (Brisbane, NSW Central and the North Coast, and Sydney-Wollongong), which accounted for 29% of the total Indigenous population.

 According to the 2011 Census, around 90% of Indigenous people are Aboriginal, 6% are Torres Strait Islanders, and 4% people identified as being of both Aboriginal and Torres Strait Islander descent .
 Around 63% of Torres Strait Islander people3 lived in Qld; NSW was the only other state with a large number of Torres Strait Islander people.

 The Indigenous population is much younger overall than the non-Indigenous population (Figure 1) .
-According to estimates from the 2011 Census, at June 2011 about 36% Indigenous people were aged less than 15 years, compared with 18% of non-Indigenous people.
-About 3.4% of Indigenous people were aged 65 years or over, compared with 14% of non-Indigenous people.
+According to estimates from the 2011 Census, at 30 June 2011 about 36% Indigenous people were aged less than 15 years, compared with 18% of non-Indigenous people.
+About 3.4% of Indigenous people were aged 65 years or over, compared with 14% of non-Indigenous people .

 Figure 1.
 Population pyramid of Indigenous and non-Indigenous populations, 30 June 2011